 In this case, you need to reach out to those users to show them where it is or how to use it.
 Then you can lead them to success within your product.

 When users are using your product to its full potential, they will focus on what they want to get done – and finding a replacement for your product won’t be on the to-do list.

-Use NPS to reduce churn
+Use NPS to improve customer loyalty and reduce churn

 Someone who gives you a low NPS score but hasn’t yet churned is someone who might still “believe” in you.
-They have a problem, but they still believe in a solution.An e-mail from a real live human being can show your user that you are paying attention.
-This goes a long way toward building customer confidence.
+They have a problem, but they still believe in a solution.

 The faster you can follow up when a customer gives you a low NPS and the more you can show them you understand their problem, the less likely they are to churn.

-Use NPS to drive social proof and reviews
+Use NPS to drive positive word-of-mouth

 Firstly, you need to decide what you want to do with them.
 Are you aiming for referrals or for reviews and case studies?
 You can cover both at once.
-Go to those that gave you a 9 for reviews and case studies, and then get referrals from the 10s.

-You can automatically trigger a slideout inside your product (see above) or have your customer success team reach out to ask them.
+You can automatically trigger a slideout inside your product or have your customer success team reach out to ask them.

-Tools you can use to track and analyze NPS
+Best tools to track and analyze NPS

 - Can you create NPS surveys where your users are (aka on your website or in-app)?